 Learn more about Dr. Thorson's CAT Lab

 My research focuses on social communication, or the use of language and nonverbal communication, in social interactions.
-The goal of my work is to improve our understanding of social communication and its development and association with aspects of quality of life, such as communicative participation and friendship quality, and the ways we assess and treat social communication disorders, particularly in children with autism spectrum disorder.
+The goal of my work is to improve our understanding of social communication and the cognitive factors that contribute to successful communicative interactions, including social cognition and executive functions.
+My laboratory, the Social Communication Assessment and Intervention Lab (SoCIALab) focuses on developing innovative assessments and treatments for social communication disorders, especially in individuals with autism spectrum disorder or traumatic brain injury.

 Apraxia of speech: Testing the efficacy of a treatment I developed for children and adults.
 Examining the neural bases in children as well as adults who have had a stroke.